Take Control Of Your Acne

-Chemical Peels: Chemical peels are often the first choice of treatment for acne scars as these treatments appears to be very effective at treating acne and acne scars with very little complications.
+Chemical peels: Chemical peels are often the first choice of treatment for acne scars as these treatments appears to be very effective at treating acne and acne scars with very little complications.
 A chemical peel removes the top layer of skin revealing fresh unaffected skin exposed.
-Two of the mildest form of chemical peels involve the use of alphahydroxy acids and betahydroxy acids.
+Two of the mildest form of chemical peels involve the use of alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
 Although it is normal for people to experience some redness and irritation, these milder peels do not require much recovery time and can be repeated every six to eight weeks.

 A type of chemical peel called the TCA peel is probably the most popular of chemical peels.
 Most of the milder peels help to control acne but have little impact on the scar tissue itself.
 TCA, which stands for trichloroacetic acid, does a great job of not only controlling acne, but also helps to minimise the appearance of the troublesome marks left behind from years of acne outbreaks.
 The application of TCA is very safe, and can be used on a variety of acne scar types and skin explaining its popularity.
 The treatment usually takes between ten and twenty minutes.
 A neutraliser is then applied and you are left with sunburned- looking skin for a few days before the peeling process begins leaving you with a vastly improved skin.